SupremeERG/IRSeC-2025/linux/linux-cheatsheet.md

 - `/etc/rsyslog.conf` or `/etc/syslog.conf` contains the main rsyslogd/syslogd configuration.
 See manual page for rsyslog.conf or https://www.rsyslog.com/doc/

 - log file rotation and cleaning can be accomplished with `logrotate`

+# Services
+- `systemctl list-units --no-pager -all` to show all systemd units